Incident Safety Officer – Fire Suppression Certification Application

 The student only needs to return the signed Affidavit to our office, once they have a Chief Officer sign off on the skills sheets.

 The student will need to print the Affidavit from the link below – on the affidavit will be six (6) randomly assigned skill sheets that the student must complete.
 The student must complete only these six (6).
 Reminder, a Pro Board certificate will not be issued until we have the signed Affidavit on-file.
+Signed affidavit must be received within one (1) year of taking the test.

-Completed applications with payment must be in the FDSOA Offices 15 days before exam date.
+Completed applications with payment must be in the FDSOA Offices 15 days before exam date. (this does NOT apply to ISO Academy Students)

 Application will not be processed until payment is received.